rhysfaultless/robot-configuration-webpage-2/README.md

 These additions allow us to take a screenshot image of the `<Canvas>`, which is then used in a PDF quote.
 This will be described in the README section *how PDF quotes are generated*.

+An individual model is rendered if its React State suggests that it be rendered.
+There are several boolean values in the related robot's JSON file, suggesting if what attachment position is can be populated with sensors.
+This is briefly described in the section *JSON structure*

 ## process for adding a new 3d model